-This is the first letter in a series I would like to write in order to inform you about different plumbing-related subjects and to give you a chance to ask me questions.
+This is the first letter in a series I will write in order to inform you about different plumbing-related subjects and to give you a chance to ask me questions.
 I am calling this “Straight From the Boss’s Desk.”

 Let me use my own company as a reference.
 I have certain costs that I have to pay as a business owner.
 Whether I get the job or not, I have to pay wages for the technician to come to your house.
 I have to pay office staff, employment taxes, fuel, insurance, vehicle payments, fees for telephones, utilities, advertising, insurances, licenses, and more.